Search via Quantum Walk: Introduction

 \end{enumerate}

 \item If the algorithm has not terminated, stop, and output `no marked element exists'.

 \end{enumerate} }

-The parameter~$t$ is also determined by the Markov chain~$P$, and the set~$M$ of marked states.
+The parameter~$t$ is also determined by the Markov chain $P$, and the set~$M$ of marked states.
 This algorithm is a greedy version of the first algorithm: a check is performed after every step of the Markov chain to determine if a marked state has been reached, irrespective of whether the Markov chain has mixed.

 Let us formally derive the complexity of the two algorithms to clarify their differences.
 Assume that the search algorithms maintain a data structure~$d$ that associates some data~$d(x)$ with every state $x \in X$. {From} $d(x)$, we would like to determine if $x \in M$.
 When operating with $d$, we distinguish three types of cost. \begin{itemize}\reduceitem

-\item[] \textbf{Setup cost $\mathsf{S}$:} The cost to sample~$x \in X$ according to the initial distribution~$s$, and to construct the data structure~$d(x)$ for the state~$x$.
+\item[] \textbf{Set-up cost $\mathrm{S}$:} The cost of sampling~$x \in X$ according to the initial distribution~$s$ and of constructing the data structure~$d(x)$ for the state~$x$.

-\item[] \textbf{Update cost $\mathsf{U}$:} The cost to simulate a transition from~$x$ to~$y$ for a state~$x \in X$ according to the Markov chain~$P$, and to update $d(x)$ to~$d(y)$.
+\item[] \textbf{Update cost $\mathrm{U}$:} The cost of simulating a transition from~$x$ to~$y$ for a state~$x \in X$ according to the Markov chain~$P$ and of updating $d(x)$ to~$d(y)$.

-\item[] \textbf{Checking cost $\mathsf{C}$:} The cost of checking if~$x \in M$ using~$d(x)$.
+\item[] \textbf{Checking cost $\mathrm{C}$:} The cost of checking if~$x \in M$ using~$d(x)$.

-\end{itemize} The cost may be thought of as a vector listing all the measures of complexity of interest, such as query and time complexity.
+\end{itemize} These costs may be thought of as vectors listing all the measures of complexity of interest, such as query and time complexity.
 We may now state generic bounds on the efficiency of the two search algorithms in terms of our cost parameters.
 Note that throughout this paper, we say that an event happens \emph{with high probability} if it happens with probability at least some universal constant.
 All the search algorithms (classical and quantum) we discuss have one-sided error.
 The algorithms may fail with some probability to report any marked element even when they exist.
 This error probability may be driven down to the desired level in the standard manner by sequential repetition of the algorithms.

-\suppress{ In the following result parameters $t_1,t_2,t$ do not depend on the initial distribution $s$.
-Of course, this is not necessarily the case In other applications.
-Anyhow the most natural choice for the initial distribution is the stationary distribution~$\pi$.
-Since~$P$ will also be assumed to be symmetric, and hence doubly stochastic, the stationary distribution~$\pi$ is uniform over~$X$. }

 \begin{proposition} Let~$\delta > 0$ be the eigenvalue gap of an ergodic, symmetric Markov chain~$P$ on a state space~$X$ of size~$n$, and let $\frac{\size{M}}{\size{X}} \ge \eps > 0$ whenever~$M \subset X$ is non-empty.
 For the uniform initial distribution~$s$, \begin{enumerate}\reduceitemm